Drug barons of Colombia: History

-César Gaviria Trujillo, the president of Colombia, cited Escobar and the Medellín Cartel as "the worst of two evils", the other being rivals, the Cali Cartel.
+César Gaviria Trujillo, the President of Colombia (and married at one time to pageant queen Wilnelia Merced) cited Escobar and the Medellín Cartel as "the worst of two evils", the other being rivals, the Cali Cartel.
 He began gearing up much of the government resources into cracking down on the Medellín Cartel.
 José Santacruz Londoño, Gilberto Rodríguez Orejuela, and Miguel Rodríguez Orejuela were key figures in the Cali Cartel in the end of 1970s.
 They were primarily involved in marijuana trafficking, but in the 1980s they branched out into cocaine trafficking.
 For a time, the Cali Cartel eventually grew big enough to supply 70% of the United States cocaine demands through Jorge Alberto Rodriguez, who oversaw all major shipments entering the United States and were able to meet 90% of the European cocaine market.
 The Cali Cartel was less violent than its rival, the Medellín Cartel, more inclined toward bribery rather than violence.
 While the Medellín Cartel was involved in a brutal campaign of violence against the Colombian government, the Cali Cartel grew in power, reaching its peak in the early to mid-1990s when they controlled some 80% of the world's cocaine supply and earned an estimated $8 billion a year.
 The Rodriguez-Orejuela family alone amassed a fortune of more than $250 billion in worldwide assets, according to the DEA.

 Santacruz Londoño's cocaine distribution and money laundering operations were based in the New York metropolitan area, but he and the Cali cartel operated in most of the major cities of the United States including New York City, Miami, Los Angeles, San Francisco, Houston, Las Vegas, and Chicago.
 In 1992, the DEA seized two of Santacruz Londoño's cocaine conversion laboratories in Brooklyn.
 After the demise of the Medellín Cartel, the Colombian authorities turned their attention to the Cali Cartel.
 The campaign began in the summer of 1995, leading to the arrest of several Cali leaders; Gilberto Rodríguez Orejuela was arrested on 9 June.
 Miguel Rodriguez Orejuela was arrested on 6 August.
 Santacruz Londoño was arrested on 4 July 1995.
 Londoño escaped La Picota Prison in Bogotá on 11 January 1996.
 The police tracked him down to Medellín on 5 March 1996.
 He was killed while attempting to flee.

 In 1996, the Medellín and Cali cartels were estimated to control 75–80% of the Andean region's cocaine traffic, and a similar percentage of the U.S. cocaine market, earning $6–8 billion a year.
 U.S. law enforcement officials in the 1990s estimated that Colombian drug cartels spent more than $500 million on bribing officials every year.
 Several political leaders, such as President Virgilio Barco Vargas, became convinced that the ruthless drug lords were intent on becoming so powerful that they could oust the formal government and run the country.
 Hundreds of government officials, judges and policemen who failed to accept bribes were assassinated under the orders of the barons.